dachcom-digital/pimcore-emailizr/docs/10_FormBuilder.md

     {% end_emailizr_inline_style %}

-{% endspaceless %}
+{% endapply %}
 ```

 2. **Optional**: Using context service to modifiy mail parameter

 Since you already have parsed all email templates via twig, everything should be fine.
 It's possible, however, to modify the formdata via the content service: